-Download the full rules here: Ping Pong Rules PDF
+Download the full rules here: Ping Pong Rules

 Sport & Social Club General Rules

 - Game Scores (account for 75% of total points): Team captains are responsible for reporting the scores after your game by logging into your player profile and clicking on ‘My Team’ tab and selecting ‘Report Score/Spirit Points’.
 Teams have a 48 hour window to report scores after the completion of the game.
 Please be timely with your score reporting so league standings can remain updated for playoff positioning.

 - Spirit Points (account for 25% of total points): Spirit points are awarded to a team from their opponent after each game to encourage sportsmanship, honesty, integrity and fair play.
 For more information and how to properly award spirit points, please see our section ‘All About Spirit Points’.